Frequently Asked Questions

 What topic will I study?

 Before you arrive at LSE you will choose one of three themes to focus on during LSE100.
-Each theme explores a different complex global challenge facing social scientists.
-In 2023/24, the LSE100 themes are:
+Each theme explores a different complex, highly contemporary global challenge facing social scientists.
+In 2024/25, the LSE100 themes are:

 How can I find out more about the three LSE100 themes?

-You can access lots of information about each of the three themes on the LSE100 pages for prospective students
+You can access information about each of the three themes on the Welcome to LSE100 webpage.

 Undergraduate offer holders will receive information from the School over the summer about how to select your LSE100 theme as part of online pre-enrolment.